Why You Need to Build a Virtual Call Center Software?

-With the rise in cloud-based software solutions, the market of traditional call centers is also shifting towards a more modernized solution known as virtual call center software.
+There are many types of call centers but with the rise in cloud-based software solutions, the market of traditional call centers is also shifting towards a more modernized solution known as virtual call center software.
 This software helps in migrating all the traditional features like auto call distributor (ACD), smart routing, and Interactive Voice Response (IVR) to cloud-based solutions.
 Moreover, you can now take advantage of some advanced features like Outbound Dialer and Web-based communications that make use of VoIP and WebRTC technologies to achieve a real-time exchange.

 In this blog, we will discuss about virtual call-center software and why you should get one.

 An online contact-center or a virtual call-center software is a solution that meets both inbound and outbound communication needs for businesses and organizations.
 Historically, call-center platforms are stuck with bulky hardware like Auto Call Distributor (ACD) and physical telephones.
 But with the advent of software-based call centers, remaining tethered to physical hardware is out of the equation.

 According to a study conducted by CallMiner –

 “Cloud contact centers are 27% cheaper and experience 35% less downtime than their on-premise counterparts.”

 Cloud technology has democratized the service and sales industry in many ways.
 As virtual call-center software uses cloud-based technology, it allows your team to work from a remote location while remaining a cohesive unit all the same.
 The software usually leverages Computer Telephony Integration or CTI technologies, VoIP, and SIP for all their calling needs.